My late night reading spree found something that deserved a blog post.

 The problem was, all graphics had to be done using the VT100 system, so MS-DOSing was not that great, since special versions of your good old DOS programs had to be created.

 Ironically it offered color graphics before IBM did, and there was a rumor that Microsoft created a test version of Windows 1.0 using a Rainbow.

 - Last the DEC Professional 325 or PRO-325:

 A mini in a micro package.
 The problem was that it wasn’t the late version mini people expected (VAX) but rather the older PDP-11.
 Later on it would offer a x86/Z-80 expansion board to run Rainbow software.

-All looked the same which almost copied the then novel PC format with a main chassis a full keyboard and an external CRT.
-Two things upped the ante against the PC: The terminal like monitor (based on the VT220) and the workstation level keyboard (LK201)
+Although all of them looked the same—basically ripping of IBM with a main chassis a full keyboard and an external CRT—two things upped the ante against the now record setting PC: The terminal like monitor (based on the VT220) and the workstation level keyboard (LK201)

 The reviews came and they were not good.
 I quote Wikipedia’s entry:

-It’s not hard to find the connection to modern times.
+It’s not hard to find a connection to Modern times (pun intended).
 This definitely smells like Surface RT and Surface Pro.
 They even have letters in common.

-Things can turn around fast, and I could be dead wrong, but only if Microsoft has the savvy to backtrack and kill their tendency to copy the iStyle (which is really “Rainbow" attitude) and move forward with a more humble Andy-Style tablet (if you know what I mean).
+But this will only happen if Microsoft has the savvy to backtrack and kill their current attitude at being iStylish (or is it “Rainbow"-style) and move forward with a more humble Andy-Style tablet (if you know what I mean).